tekktrik/create-rp2040js-circpy-fs/README.md

-# create-rp2040js-circpy-fs
+# rp2040js-circpy-actions

-Create a FAT12 flesystem for CircuitPython running on rp2040js
+Actions for running CircuitPython using rp2040js